 Banff - eating, sleeping and bears

 Having chosen the Buffalo Mountain Lodge, with various animal parts providing lobby decor for £210pn, we were unable to afford tea.
 But not to worry, I had been to Banff 20 years previously and knew there were eating options in town.
-It was about a mile, but the walk was partly in the woods, not totally on the pavement-free road and also down hill and quite sunny.
+It was about a mile to the centre, but the walk was partly in the woods and not totally on the pavement-free road and also down hill and quite sunny.

 This was Big Walk day.
 These had to be few and far between to keep the younger generation on side.
 I had done this walk up Sulphur Mountain in my youth and although I remembered that it was a pretty dull route, essentially just zigzagging under the cable car line all the way up, the views at the top were unsurpassed in the subsequent 20 years of big walks.

 The plan was to take the cable car up to admire the view and cut out the slog – but it was about $33 each and our legs were just-out-of-bed fresh so somehow we ended up doing the dull steep walk again.
 Doh.
 We arrived at the top to find the wildfires had stolen the view anyway so, jelly-legged, we took the gondola back down to the public swimming bath hot springs at the bottom.
 A bargain at about a fiver, but a bit too hot on a sticky wildfire summers day.

 Canada road trip tip 9 – Take the gondola up Sulphur mountain and walk back down.
 (The sulphur pools work best on a chilly day.)

 Aiming to avoid beary woods and the dinner queues back in town, we bit the bullet and went for animal based dinner in the hotel, where all the local wildlife could be spotted, if not in real life, then on the menu at least.

 Road trip day 3: 3 favourite lakes in 1 day (Louise, Moraine and take a bow, Bow)